Girls Quest Alumnae

 News and Events

-- The Teen Leadership Program returned in 2022 and this group of young leaders is led by Alum Aja Peoples who is the Teen Leader Advisor.
-Thanks Aja!
+• The Teen Leadership Program returned in 2022 and will be active again in 2025.
+For 2025 this group of young leaders will be led by Alum Jay Green who will be the Teen Leader Advisor as well as the Camp Director.
+Thanks, Jay for wearing two hats!

-- Alumnae Volunteer Work Weekend—May 21-22 (Come and roll up your sleeves to help us get camp ready for Camp 2022 and then relax by the campfire after a good day’s work)
+• Alumnae Volunteer Work Weekend—May 16-18 and June 27-29 (Come and roll up your sleeves to help us get camp ready for Camp 2025 and then relax by the campfire after a good day’s work)

 Alumnae Spotlight